Questions

 )

-Next we turn the responses into scenarios for the function:
+Next we turn the responses into scenarios and inspect them:

 scenarios